Supergrass (album)

 Supergrass is the third studio album by the English alternative rock band Supergrass.
-It was released in the UK on 20 September 1999 and reached #3.
+It was released in the UK on 20 September 1999 and reached number 3.
 It is often referred to as "the X-ray album", due to the picture on the sleeve.
 In Australia a free CD was included with some live tracks.
 In 2022, the album was remastered and reissued as a 2CD deluxe edition, which includes new remixes of several of the songs created by John Leckie and John Cornfield among other bonus tracks.